mintojoseph/teamcity-setup-minikube/README.md

 ![Edit Config](img/edit_config.png)

-Build Detect would have already found a Auto-detected custom script.
+# Build test

+Build Detect can find possible build steps from the repo.
+It would found an "Auto-detected Custom script" `hello_world.sh`, which is included in the current repo.

+Note: Build steps can also be added manually.

 ![Build Detect](img/build_detect.png)